-LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
+LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Pros & Cons of Filing for Bankruptcy
+Pros and Cons of Filing Bankruptcy

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 Filing bankruptcy: The pros

 While it shouldn’t be undertaken lightly, bankruptcy can be a much-needed life raft for consumers who are drowning in debt.
 Here’s a look at some of the benefits of filing for bankruptcy.

 The instant you file, you are protected under a provision in bankruptcy law called the automatic stay.
 Creditors cannot pursue payment of your debts or take other actions against you until the bankruptcy is discharged or a repayment plan has been finalized.

 You’ll get relief from dealing with multiple creditors